ansys/pyadditive/README.rst

 Before contributing to the project, please refer to the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
 You will need to follow these steps:

 #.
-In order to build the documentation, install `pandoc <https://pandoc.org/installing.html>`_
-   for your operating system.

-#.
 Clone this repository: